yongzhiyang2012/WGDdetector/README.md

 # WGDdetector

-WGDdetector: a pipeline for whole genome duplication (WGD) detecting with the genome or transcriptome annotations
+WGDdetector: a pipeline for whole genome duplication (WGD) detecting with the genome or transcriptome annotations.
+Our paper has been published at BMC Bioinformatics:
+"Yang Y, Li Y, Chen Q, Sun Y, Lu Z: WGDdetector: a pipeline for detecting whole genome duplication events using the genome or transcriptome annotations.
+BMC Bioinformatics 2019, 20(1):75."

 # Install
 ## Software requirements (all path of the needed software should be list in this file WGDdetector_path/config/software.config)